1iveowl/VeraControl.PCL/README.md

 }
 ```

-That is it!
+That's it!

-If you decide add new Services and Devices please don't hesitate to do a Pull Request here to extend this library.
+If you decide to add new Services and Devices please don't hesitate to do a Pull Request here to extend this library.
+Please do the Pull Request on the Develop branch.